 Like Sam Rosen on the North Side and Khleber Miller Van Zandt on the West Side, W. J. Boaz began as a merchant and used his profits to go into the real estate business.
 In 1877 Boaz and Ellis formed a real estate company.
 They partnered until 1885, when Boaz founded his own real estate company.

 Boaz also was a banker.
 In 1874 he began his association with the first of four Fort Worth banks, buying M. B. Loyd’s interest in the California and Texas Bank.
-When that bank merged into City National Bank, Boaz remained a director.
+When that bank became City National Bank, Boaz remained a director.
 He also was an officer of Traders’ National and American National banks.

 Boaz was one of the civic leaders who formed the Tarrant County Construction Company to bring the railroad to town in 1876.
 He was vice president of the company that built the El Paso Hotel in 1877.
 He also was on the board of Fort Worth Benevolent Home and a financial supporter of Fort Worth University and Missouri Avenue Methodist Church.